 Title Page: Submissions should include a brief but descriptive title, followed by the author name(s).
 Affiliation and contact information should be provided at the end of the article after the references.

-Abstracts: Authors of full-length articles should include a 250-word abstract plus a set of no more than five alphabetized keywords (not repeated from the title).
+Abstracts: Authors of full-length articles should include a 250-word abstract plus no more than five alphabetized keywords (not repeated from the title).
 No abstract is needed for Restoration Notes

-Supplementary Materials: Online appendices are available for extensive quantitative data or detailed statistical analyses in full-length articles.
+Supplementary Materials: Online appendices are available for extensive quantitative data, supplementary figures, or detailed statistical analyses in full-length articles.

 • Avoid footnotes in Articles, Restoration Notes, and tables.